cokelaer/multitax/README.rst

     sequana_pipelines_multitax --input-directory DATAPATH  --databases toydb

 For the database, you will need to provide your own databases.
 You can check out the documentation of kraken.
-The toydb here above is shipped wit sequana and should work for demo.
+The toydb here above is shipped with sequana and should work for demo.
 See sequana_taxonomy standalone for more help and information.
 You can also checkout the sequana documentation (kraken module)